danielrcollins1/OED-Expanded/x-campaign-material.md

 ### Types of Vessels
 There are countless types of vessels across history for use in a game world.
 Just as the various types of weapons and armor are abstracted down to a few types, vessels are presented by the types below.

 **Oared, Large**:  Propelled primarily with multiple rows of oars, they are able to travel in the open water of inland seas; otherwise, they must hug the coasts.
-They also possess a set of sails.
-Ex: Large Galley/Trireme
+They also possess a set of sails.  *Ex: Large Galley/Trireme*

 **Oared, Medium**: Propelled primarily by a single large row of oars, they are built for speed.
 They likewise typically only hug the coasts or island hop.
-They also possess a sails.
-Ex: Longship
+They also possess a sails. *Ex: Longship*

 **Oared, Small**: Propelled primarily by a single row of oars, they typically only hug the coasts or island hop.
-They also possess a set of sails.
-Ex: Small Galley/Dromon
+They also possess a set of sails. *Ex: Small Galley/Dromon*

 **Sailed, Large**: These multi-masted vessels are capable of safely traversing the open ocean between continents.
-However, they are unable to traverse all but the largest rivers.
-Ex: Galleon
+However, they are unable to traverse all but the largest rivers. *Ex: Galleon*

-**Sailed, Medium**: Possessing one or two masts, they are suitable for travel on inland seas or island hopping.
-Ex: Caravel/Large Merchant Ship.
+**Sailed, Medium**: Possessing one or two masts, they are suitable for travel on inland seas or island hopping. *Ex: Caravel/Large Merchant Ship*

-**Sailed, Small**: Single-masted, these vessels typically hug the coasts and traverse rivers.
-Ex Kogge/Small Merchant Ship.
+**Sailed, Small**: Single-masted, these vessels typically hug the coasts and traverse rivers. *Ex: Kogge/Small Merchant Ship*

 |**Vessel Type**|**Dimensions**     |**Travel Speed***|**Tactical Speed**|**Aboard**                      |**Capacity**|**Weapons**|**Cost (sp)**|**HP (avg)**|
 |---------------|-------------------|------------------|-----------------------|--------------------------------|------------|-----------|-------------|------------|